-To achieve the second educational goal of professional preparation, many bachelor's degree programs in specialized areas and the selected master's degree programs have been developed and refined at SNU over the years.
+To achieve the second educational goal of professional preparation, SNU's bachelor's degree programs in specialized areas, the master's degree programs, and the doctoral degree program have been developed and refined at SNU over the years.
 Each of these programs of study provide students with the opportunity to learn the skills and knowledge germane to the particular discipline as determined by faculty with professional qualifications in the area.